-In the movie, the toy store is named Kaboodles.
-They didn't change the name of the store for this movie; they really did film at a toy store named Kaboodles, near Point Grey in Vancouver, British Columbia.
+The toy store in the movie is named Kaboodles.
+They didn't change the store name for the movie; they actually filmed at a toy store named Kaboodles near Point Grey in Vancouver, British Columbia.
 See more »

 Was this review helpful to you?